tari3x/visuals/README.md

 ```

 You should be able to use things that need microphone without microphone by
-choosing the correct 'Monitor' interface in pavucontrol.
+choosing the correct 'Monitor' interface under 'Recording' in pavucontrol.